spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

 ### 3.5.
 AI & Technology
 - **Genkit Integration:** The platform uses Google's Genkit framework for all AI functionality.
 - **Personalized Recommendations:** A core AI flow analyzes a user's profile and assessment data to generate a structured, personalized list of action items.
 The prompt is engineered to have the AI act as a panel of experts, providing empathetic and actionable advice.
-- **Data Schema:** The AI uses strongly-typed Zod schemas for both input and output, ensuring the generated data is structured, predictable, and can be reliably rendered in the UI.
+- **Data Schema:** The AI uses strongly-typed Zod schemas for both input and output, a process which ensures the generated data is structured, predictable, and can be reliably rendered in the UI.

 ## 4. Technical Architecture